 There is no limit to the number of categories you may enter each case into.
 See the PDF download "CASSIES Categories" for detailed descriptions of the categories to help you select the categories relevant to your case.
 Select your categories by checking the boxes alongside the ones you wish to enter.

-Any case may enter any category, apart from the Sustained Success and Long Term Success categories, which can only be entered by cases which have two years and three years Business Results Periods respectively.
+Any case may enter any category, apart from the Sustained Success and Long Term Success categories, which can only be entered by cases which have at least 24-months and 36-months continuous Business Results Periods respectively.

 If you are entering a case which has previously won a CASSIES award, please see CASSIES Rules of Entry PDF download for entry restrictions.